bahgatayasi-lab/SpikeLoRA-SNN/README.md

 Energy-aware forecasting perspective

-Also, the implementation of the proposed SpikeLoRA-TS framework, along with scripts required to reproduce the main experimental results
+Also, the implementation of the proposed SpikeLoRA-TS framework, along with the scripts required to reproduce the main experimental results

-📎 Citation

-If you use this repository or datasets, please cite:

-@article{Ayasi2026SpikeLoRA,
-  title={SpikeLoRA: Parameter-Efficient Spiking Neural Models for Multi-Horizon Forecasting in Renewable and Smart Energy Time Series}, journal={Neural Computing and Applications}, year={2026}
-}